ssp_io

 part_name = part.name

-response_per_component = self._get_responses_by_components(statement, write_empty_responses)
+response_per_component = self._get_responses_by_components(has_bycomp, write_empty_responses)

-if response_per_component or (not response_per_component and write_empty_responses):
+if response_per_component or write_empty_responses:

-if part_name and part_name == 'item':
+if part_name and part_name == ITEM:

 # print part header only if subitem